SgfdDttt/sara_v2/README.md

 ## Configuration

 Some of these scripts rely on GPUs.
 Since there is no universal configuration for these devices, it is up to you to modify the scripts in the right places.
-For that, grep for 'GPU' in the bash scripts.
+For that, grep for 'GPU' in `scripts` and in `code`.

 Some scripts will need to download models from [huggingface](https://huggingface.co/), which requires an internet connection.